Twisted Gelfand-Ponomarev modules: Introduction

 for all $\lambda \in K$.
-We are concerned with the classification of left $K[F,V]_{\sigma}$-modules of finite dimension over $K$, which we call \textit{twisted Gelfand-Ponomarev modules} as this problem has first been considered and entirely solved in the case $(K,\sigma) = (\mathbb C,\mathrm{id})$ by Gelfand and Ponomarev in the second chapter of \cite{gelfand-ponomarev:1968}.
-As it turns out, their proof did not intrinsically rely on that peculiar choice of $(\mathbb C,\mathrm{id})$, so that the generalization to any $(K,\sigma)$ is not much of a challenge.
-This might have been first picked up by Kraft who, in the Appendix (``\textit{Anhang}'') of \cite{kraft:1975}, spelled out this ``mild generalization'' \footnote{in loc. cit., ``\textit{eine leichte Verallgemeinerung der Resultate von Gelfand-Ponomarev}'', p.~69.} of Gelfand and Ponomarev's proof to the case of general $(K,\sigma)$.
+We are concerned with the classification of left $K[F,V]_{\sigma,\tau}$-modules of finite dimension over $K$, which we call \textit{twisted Gelfand-Ponomarev modules}, as this problem has first been considered and entirely solved in the case $(K,\sigma,\tau) = (\mathbb C,\mathrm{id},\mathrm{id})$ by Gelfand and Ponomarev in the second chapter of \cite{gelfand-ponomarev:1968}.
+As it turns out, their proof did not intrinsically rely on that peculiar choice of $(\mathbb C,\mathrm{id},\mathrm{id})$, so that the generalization to any $(K,\sigma,\tau)$ is not much of a challenge.
+This might have been first picked up by Kraft who, in the Appendix (``\textit{Anhang}'') of \cite{kraft:1975}, spelled out this ``mild generalization'' \footnote{in loc. cit., ``\textit{eine leichte Verallgemeinerung der Resultate von Gelfand-Ponomarev}'', p.~69.} of Gelfand and Ponomarev's proof to the case of $(K,\sigma,\sigma^{-1})$, with $K$ any field and $\sigma$ any automorphism.
 Specifically, Kraft's motivation was the case where $K$ is perfect of positive characteristic $p > 0$, and $\sigma: x \mapsto x^p$ is the arithmetic Frobenius.
-In this case, $K[F,V]_{\sigma}$ is nothing but the Dieudonné ring modulo $p$, and by Dieudonné theory, twisted Gelfand-Ponomarev modules correspond to commutative group schemes over $K$ on which multiplication by $p$ is the trivial map.
+In this case, $K[F,V]_{\sigma,\sigma^{-1}}$ is nothing but the Dieudonné ring modulo $p$, and by Dieudonné theory, twisted Gelfand-Ponomarev modules correspond to commutative group schemes over $K$ on which multiplication by $p$ is the trivial map.
 Examples of such groups include $\mathrm{BT}_1$ groups, among which figure the $p$-torsion subgroups of abelian varieties over $K$.
-The main body of Kraft's paper \cite{kraft:1975} is precisely concerned with applications of such nature.\\ This expository paper aims at giving a modern and self-contained account of the Appendix of \cite{kraft:1975}.
-In recent unpublished notes \cite{chai:kraft2025} (see Paragraph 6.1), Chai argued in favor of the necessity of such an exposition for different reasons.
-First, Kraft's original paper \cite{kraft:1975} has been hardly accessible with virtually no online presence for a long time.
-A scanned version is now hosted on Chai's professional website\footnote{url: \url{https://www2.math.upenn.edu/~chai/papers_pdf/kraft_v1.pdf}}.
-Then, Kraft's proof actually relies on and assumes familiarity with the ``functorial interpretation'' of Gelfand and Ponomarev's results.
-This functorial framework is due to Gabriel, and has been allegedly worked out during an unspecified seminar in Bonn.
-To the best of our knowledge, no written trace remains of this seminar.
-As pointed out by Chai in \cite{chai:kraft2025}, the heart of this functorial interpretation might be worked out from the account given in Section 3 of \cite{ringel:1975}, in which the author considers a similar problem with respect to a $K$-algebra different from $K[F,V]_{\sigma}$.
-In this exposition however, for sake of clarity, we chose not to rely on Gabriel's work and instead we adapted Gelfand and Ponomarev's arguments directly from \cite{gelfand-ponomarev:1968}.
-For this reason, this paper is not a translation of the Appendix of \cite{kraft:1975}, but a rework of it based on Chai's exposition in \cite{chai:kraft2025}.\\ Let us sum up the main results.
-Following \cite{chai:kraft2025}, we introduce the notion of \textit{Kraft quivers}, which are directed graphs with edges labeled by $F$ or $V$ with some additional conditions; see Definition \ref{DefinitionKraftQuiver}.
-The idea of Kraft quivers was already informally exploited in \cite{gelfand-ponomarev:1968} and \cite{kraft:1975} but without the systematic scrutiny performed by Chai in \cite{chai:kraft2025} Section 3.
-To any Kraft quiver $\Gamma$ and to any strict $\sigma$-linear representation $(U,\rho)$ of $\Gamma$ (Definition \ref{DefinitionSigmaLinearRepresentation}), one can associate a finite dimensional $K$-vector space $M(\Gamma,U,\rho)$ (Definition \ref{ModuleAttachedToLinearKraftQuiver}) equipped with two operators $F$ and $V$ which are respectively $\sigma$-linear and $\sigma^{-1}$-linear.
-In fact, Kraft quivers are designed precisely so that $M(\Gamma,U,\rho)$ turns out to be a twisted Gelfand-Ponomarev module, that is, we have $FV = VF = 0$ on $M(\Gamma,U,\rho)$.
-The main result states that all the twisted Gelfand-Ponomarev modules arise in this way, in an essentially unique manner.
+The main body of Kraft's paper \cite{kraft:1975} is precisely concerned with applications of such nature.\\